mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 As you see here is a _hello.cpp_ file and some other directories are around here

-Lets go to my Desktop directory using cd command
+Let's go to my Desktop directory using cd command

 ```shell
 cd Desktop